peetersthomas9/ML_CS_project2/README.md

 # ML_CS_project2

-We have r different folders :
+We have 5 different folders :

 data : 	In this folder we have the initial data and the preprocessed data.
 	We also have the different embedded matrix (the one obtained with the method in class and the one obtain using glove dataset.